Pdzly/chatRelay/readme.md

 # ChatRelay

-This is a small chat relay for discord.
+This is a small chat relay for discord and guilded ( chads ).

 It is only working in 1 direction GMOD => DISCORD